 So, security, eh?
 The answer is he did a rather good job overall, especially in Europe

-For the US to remain a secure superpower, it must have strong alliances in Europe, East Asia and the Middle East.
+For the United States to remain a secure superpower, it must have strong alliances in Europe, East Asia and the Middle East.
 The EU zone is still richer than the United States.
 To rearm it in any measure would be a huge challenge to the Americans.
 East Asia is also richer, though most of that is in China itself.
 Meanwhile, to keep both regions wealthy, both regions need vast amounts of energy, which right now means getting oil from the Middle East.
-So to supply its allies, the US still needs a Middle Eastern alliance network centered on the Persian Gulf.
+So to supply its allies, America still needs a Middle Eastern alliance network centered on the Persian Gulf.

 Notch one for Obama, then.